jschauma/ipcbuf/README.md

 	   ipcbuf -t fifo 1024 512

-     To write as many 2048 byte sized chunks as will fit into a socketpair(2:)
+     To write as many 2048 byte sized chunks as will fit into a socketpair(2):

 	   ipcbuf -t socketpair 2048 0

-     To write a chunk of 256 bytes into a STREAM socket, then write 257, then 258, then 259, ... bytes until the socket buffer i full:
+     To write a chunk of 256 bytes into a STREAM socket, then write 257, then 258, then 259, ... bytes until the socket buffer is full:

 	   ipcbuf -t socket -s stream 256 1